sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: client solutions

-As **Director of Engineering for Oblong's Client Solutions division** *(2010-2018)*, I grew and led an interdisciplinary team of engineers and designers in creating a series of highly complex immersive environments for demanding Fortune 100 clients.
+As **Director of Engineering for Oblong's Client Solutions division** *(2010-2018)*, I grew and led an interdisciplinary team of engineers and designers in creating a series of highly complex immersive environments for clients such as IBM, McKinsey, and ESPN.
 Our ability to build interactive spatial experiences using realtime graphics -- 100 million pixels at a time -- led to attention, awards, and fruitful long-term relationships with happy clients.
 With less than a tenth of company headcount, the group often earned more than a quarter of company revenue.

 After starting as an engineer on the team, I eventually played the combined roles of chief technical architect, primary client point of contact, and manager of all projects and teams -- about 15 people altogether.